- Dockerfile 68.9%

 Building with Custom Arguments

-The coder variant supports build arguments:
+The image supports build arguments:

 docker build --target coder \